Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Observations and methodology

 \subsection{Selection of intervals based on location of AL1 and IMF $B_z$ condition}

 As mentioned earlier, orbits of AL1 were highly elliptical and ASPEX-STEPS detectors were switched on when AL1 was above 52000 km ($8.125 R_E$, considering $R_E$=6400 km as the radius of the Earth) from the surface of the Earth.
-The gaps in the AL1 altitude (panel (iii) of Figure \ref{fig:fig1}) refer to those intervals when AL1 was below the above-mentioned height.
+The gaps in the AL1 altitude (panel (iii) of Figure \ref{fig1}) refer to those intervals when AL1 was below the above-mentioned height.
 The variations in the stand-off distances of the bow shock and magnetopause nose are directly connected to the changes in the solar wind parameters.
 In fact, the magnetopause nose distance is calculated, following \cite{Kivelson_and_Russell_1995}, as

-where $n_{sw}$ and $u_{sw}$ are the proton number density and solar wind bulk speed.
-We present $L_{mp}$ values in panel (iii) of Figure \ref{fig:fig1}.
-The positions of the bow shock shown in panel (iii) of Figure \ref{fig:fig1} are available in the CDAWeb (\url{https://cdaweb.gsfc.nasa.gov/index.html}).
+where $n_{sw}$ and $u_{sw}$ are the proton number density and solar wind bulk speed. $n_{sw}$ and $u_{sw}$ values are taken from the CDAWeb (\url{https://cdaweb.gsfc.nasa.gov/index.html}).
+We present $L_{mp}$ values in panel (iii) of Figure \ref{fig1}.
+The positions of the bow shock nose shown in panel (iii) of Figure \ref{fig1} are available in the CDAWeb (\url{https://cdaweb.gsfc.nasa.gov/index.html}).
 The methodology for the calculation of the stand-off distance of the bow shock nose is given at \url{https://omniweb.gsfc.nasa.gov/html/HROdocum.html#ap4}.